 We receive a number of inquiries about the availability of scholarships and the process for consideration and selection.
 Almost all of these questions are answered in the information provided throughout our site.
 Some of the most frequently asked questions, as well as some of the more unusual questions, may be found here.

-First-year students and transfer students accepted for admission by mid-January and current Auburn students can apply for other institutional scholarships, including general and department scholarships, by completing the Auburn University Scholarship Opportunity Manager (AUSOM) application within AU Access.
+First-year students and transfer students accepted for admission by mid-January and current Auburn students can apply for consideration of other institutional scholarships, including general and departmental scholarships, by completing the Auburn University Scholarship Opportunity Manager (AUSOM) application within AU Access.
 Students are only required to complete the AUSOM application once each academic year.

 AUSOM can be found within AU Access on Admitted Students for incoming students and on My Finances for incoming students who have submitted the confirmation deposit and current students.
 Students use their AU Access User Name and Password to log in.
 The User Name is provided in the acceptance for admission letter for incoming students, and account activation is required prior to login.

 When accessing AUSOM through secure home, office, or school networks, a firewall may block or prevent access.
 It may be helpful to access AUSOM through a network or computer in another location.

 Students are encouraged to review Scholarship Dates & Deadlines to ensure maximum scholarship consideration.
-Incoming freshmen accepted for admission by mid-January receive automatic consideration for freshman scholarships.
-A scholarship application is not required.
+First-year students accepted for admission by mid-January receive consideration for first-year student scholarships.
+A scholarship application is not required for competitive merit scholarships.

-Incoming transfer students accepted to the Nursing professional program, as well as current Auburn students accepted to the Nursing or Veterinary Medicine professional program or enrolled in the Pharmacy professional program must complete the scholarship application through AUSOM by 4:45 p.m.
-CST on June 1 to receive department scholarship consideration.
+Transfer students accepted to the Nursing professional program as well as current Auburn students accepted to the Nursing or Veterinary Medicine professional program or enrolled in the Pharmacy professional program must complete the scholarship application through AUSOM by June 1 to receive departmental scholarship consideration.